bookofproofs/bookofproofs.github.io/_sources/history/20th-century/burkill.md

 * As a boy he had been given to practical joking, and though in later life his sense of humour was well under control it was never far from the surface.
 * Fellows of Peterhouse were familiar with (and were indeed known to imitate) the slight sideways vibration of the body which betokened amusement and often precluded a mildly ironical or deflationary quip.
 * Greta Burkill died in 1984 and Burkill did a large amount of work in putting her papers on her refugee work into order so that they could be deposited in the Cambridge University Library.
-* We mentioned above that the Burkills took over the responsibility of educating two refugee children who went on to become professional mathematicians.
 * One of these was Harry Burkill who was on the staff at Sheffield University.
 * After his health failed, Burkill lived in a Sheffield nursing home.
 * He died there of bronchopneumonia although he had suffered from Alzheimer's disease for some time.